thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 Also note how this `TemplateEngine` is specific to email processing, and completely separate to the one used for the web interface.
-This `TemplateEngine` for the web interface, which will be integrated with Spring MVC by means of a `ThymeleafViewResolver` is in fact defined in a different `@Configuration` file extending `WebMvcConfigurerAdapter` (and which we will not show here in order to focus on email processing).
+This `TemplateEngine` for the web interface, which will be integrated with Spring MVC by means of a `ThymeleafViewResolver` is in fact defined in a different `@Configuration` file implementing `WebMvcConfigurer` (and which we will not show here in order to focus on email processing).

 ### Executing the Template Engine